Add and customize background images for your site’s page sections.

 To add an image effect:

-- After adding a background image in the section editor, scroll down to Image effect in the Background tab.
+1. After adding a background image in the section editor, click Image effect in the Background tab.

 Keep in mind: